 Shaw was a night club singer who moved to Los Angeles in the early

-first learned about Beverly Shaw while visiting the One Institute
+first learned about Beverly Shaw while visiting the ONE Archives at

 her album.
 Hold your cursor over it to see the flip side.
 It doesn't

 It was her own record label, named after her night club,

 Check out this wonderful blog entry on the Club Laurel